 Please note the Psychological Sciences Companion Document is in draft form.
-Feel free to review and send comments and suggestions to Jenny Bowers or Nicole Carpenter, Psychology Committee Co-chairs at jennifer.bowers@du.edu or ncarp@uci.edu.
+Feel free to review and send comments and suggestions to Jenny Bowers (jennifer.bowers@du.edu) or Nicole Carpenter (ncarp@uci.edu), Psychology Committee Co-chairs.

 Nearly all research in the field of psychology is built upon a corpus of scholarly literature and associated data developed over decades.
 Therefore, students studying psychology can model core research skills and habits based on practices that are relatively stable.
 The American Psychological Association emphasizes the importance of approaching psychology as a science and expects that students will develop their skills of “scientific reasoning and investigation, including developing proficiencies in research methods and statistics” (p.10).
 The general public is interested in psychology topics, and a large amount of non-peer-reviewed information related to psychology is disseminated by various means and formats.
 Students must diligently investigate and critically evaluate the authority and methodologies of those who create and disseminate information in the field.
 This process also involves reviewing study samples with attention towards what groups of people have been included or excluded, and how lack of representation may affect our knowledge of psychology.